mmu-webdesign/Level4-web-term-1/HTML/03-semantics.md

 <span style="font-size: 32px; margin: 21px 0;">Is this a top level heading?</span>
 ```

+Which would produce:

+<span style="font-size: 32px; margin: 21px 0;">Is this a top level heading?</span>

-This will render it to look like a top level heading, but it has no semantic value, so it will not get any extra benefits as described above.
+This looks like a top level heading, but it has no semantic value, so it will not get any of the extra benefits described below.
 It is therefore a good idea to use the right HTML element for the right job.

 > This is actually semantic HTML in a nutshell - *use the right HTML element for the right job*.